DustinScharf/musiccharts/README.md

 **Download via link:** https://github.com/DustinScharf/musiccharts/releases/download/v1.0/MusicCharts.exe _(Windows / .exe)_

-_*Linux, Mac, etc.: You can load this repository into your IDE / Editor like PyCharm or VSCode and start it directly from there._
+_*Linux, Mac, etc.: You can e. g. load this repository into your IDE / Editor like PyCharm or VSCode and start it directly from there._

 ### Usage